Music Law Research Guide

 - Nimmer on Copyright (KF2991.5.N5 1976) (Loose leaf updated three times a year)

 This ten-volume treatise is considered to be one of the most authoritative works on copyright law, covering constitutional, statutory and common law issues.
 Included are full-text of laws, regulations and international conventions and forms and jury instructions.
-There are also numerous citations to primary and secondary authorities.
-The treatise is in loose leaf format, with supplementation approximately twice yearly.
+There are also extensive citations to relevant primary and secondary authorities.

 These titles deal more specifically with the music industry and/or its legal issues.